How to Explore the Jonathan Run Trail at Ohiopyle State Park

 After about 1.5 miles, you will come to a crossroads.

+Taking a right will lead to the Kentuck Campground.
 A left turn would take you to Frank Lloyd Wright’s Kentuck Knob in 0.5 miles.

 You should continue straight on Holland Hill Road.

 After about 1.5 miles, you will see a dirt drive on the right.
+This is the parking lot for the Jonathan Run Trail.

 Hiking the Jonathan Run Trail